Skip to main content

 Getting started

 To get started you first need a running installation of Fusio.
 If you have not already installed Fusio please take a look at the installation page.
-Fusio is an open source API management platform which helps to build and manage REST APIs.
+Fusio is an open source API management platform which helps to create innovative API solutions.
 Through Fusio you can quickly build a state-of-the-art API, set up a developer portal and monetize your API.

-This page will explain the first steps on how to proxy a route to an internal API.
-We create a route at the backend which executes a specific action, a schema which describes the payload and an action which proxies to a remote API.
+This page will explain the first steps on how to proxy an operation to an internal API.
+We create an operation at the backend which executes a specific action, a schema which describes the payload and an action which proxies to a remote API.

 Creating an action